Services Online

 Must possess and maintain a valid Florida Driver’s License.

-Possess and maintain a Florida Commercial Driver’s License; or obtain within one (1) year of hire.
+Depending on area of assignment, must possess and maintain a valid Florida Commercial Driver’s License with required endorsements; or obtain within one (1) year of hire.

 Preferences

-Recognized dealership or competency certifications in a related field such as diagnostics, automotive or diesel mechanics, fuel system, or hydraulic systems.
+Recognized competency certifications in a realted field such as diagnostics, automotive or diesel mechanics, fuel system, or hydraulic systems.